Quality Street (confectionery): History

 Rather than having each piece separated in the box, which would require more costly packaging, Mackintosh decided to wrap each piece individually in coloured paper and put them into a decorative tin.
 He also introduced new technology, the world's first twist-wrapping machine, to wrap each chocolate in a distinctive wrapper.
-By using a tin, instead of a cardboard box, Mackintosh ensured the chocolate aroma emerged as soon as it was opened and the different textures, colours, shapes and sizes of the sweets were intended to make opening the tin and consuming its contents a noisy, vibrant experience that the whole family could enjoy.
+Mackintosh utilised a tin, rather than a cardboard box, as he wanted the chocolate aroma to emerge as soon as the container was opened.
+The intention was to use different textures, colours, shapes, and sizes of the sweets to make opening the tin and consuming its contents a noisy, vibrant experience that the whole family could enjoy.

 In the later 1930s, Britain was still feeling the effects of the economic crash and Mackintosh realised that in times of economic hardship and war, people crave nostalgia.
 Quality Street chocolates were, therefore, packaged in brightly coloured tins featuring two characters in traditional dress, known affectionately as Miss Sweetly and Major Quality, inspired by the principal characters from J.M.
 Barrie's play.
 They featured on all Quality Street boxes and tins until 2000.
 The original models for the pair were Tony and Iris Coles, the children of Sydney Coles, who designed the advertising campaign that first appeared on a front-page newspaper advertisement in the Daily Mail on 2 May 1936.

 The artist, Harold Oakes of Halifax, worked for many years in the packaging and design department of Mackintosh's.
 He produced the first illustrations of the two Regency style characters who became synonymous with the Quality Street selection.